nclouds/immersion-day-eks/lab3/README.md

 <br/>

 ----
-Step 2 - Create a ECR Rep0
+Step 2 - Create a ECR Repo
 ----

 In AWS Console, navigate to ECR.